 Your board works hard to put on tournaments and to ensure they are run fairly.
 In addition to being familiar with USGA rules of golf, it is important for you to understand rules and processes specific to our club.

 As we transition from COVID to some normalcy, there will be some adjustments to our golf rules.
 When we play a course with rakes in the bunkers, play the ball as it lies.
-Until further notice, if your ball ends up in an unmaintained area of the bunker such as a footprint, pick up the ball, rake that part of the bunker, and place your ball where it was.
-You may not move a plugged ball unless it is in an unmaintained area.
+If there are no rakes in the bunkers then you may pick up and place your ball in the bunker within one club length no closer to the hole without cleaning the ball.

 Scorekeeping on Golf Genius (GG)